superhenrikke/superhenrikke.github.io/books.md

 - "What Do You Care What Other People Think?": Further Adventures of a Curious Character by Ralph Leighton with the authorization of Richard Feynman
 - ADHD og samliv av Sverre Hoem
 - Klok på følelser.
 Det følelsene prøver å fortelle deg.
 Av Jan Reidar Stiegler, Aksel Inge Sinding, Leslie Greenberg.
+- Algorithms to live by - the computer science of human decisions by Brian Christian, Tom Griffiths